pneff93/ml-frameworks/xgboost/README.md

 # XGBoost

-This repository serves a playground with the [XGBoost](https://xgboost.readthedocs.io/en/stable/) package.
+This repository serves as a playground for the [XGBoost](https://xgboost.readthedocs.io/en/stable/) package.
 The task is to predict the tip of a taxi ride based on several columns, see [data](data/data.csv).

 We developed several functions executable via CLI as well as a REST API within a docker container.